anva76/udacity-movie-website/README.md

 * media.py
 * run_page.py

-Open the command line terminal, change your working directory to your folder and run “python run_page.py”.
+Open the command terminal, change your working directory to your folder and run “python run_page.py”.